Audi RS3 Saloon Review

 Fire up the Audi RS3 Saloon and it explodes to life with pops and bangs from its exhaust.
-So it’s shame it sounds a little muted from the inside the rest of the time
+So it’s a shame it sounds a little muted from the inside the rest of the time

 Practicality is another area where the RS3 Saloon loses a few points.
 There’s less headroom in the back than you get in the five-door RS3 Sportback and its boot is significantly smaller, too.
-Even the two-door M2 can carry an extra suitcase and a few more small bags than the RS3 Saloon.
+Even the two-door M2 Competition can carry an extra suitcase and a few more small bags than the RS3 Saloon.

 Thankfully, the Audi RS3 Saloon’s cabin looks and feels fantastic.
 Almost every inch comes with a leather, suede-like Alcantara or soft plastic finish and plenty of brushed metallic trims and high-tech touches make sure you won’t mistake it for a 2.0-litre diesel A3.